BioKIC/symbiota-docs/content/user/taxonomy/_index.en.md

 Symbiota portals are built with a taxonomic backbone so that:
 1. Users can perform searches for occurrences of a taxon, and occurrences of that taxon's synonyms will be included in the search results.
+2. Taxa can be linked hierarchically so that searches for higher taxa (e.g., families) result in lists including lower taxa (e.g., species)
-2. Data entry personnel can select taxonomic names from a pick-list rather than typing entire Latin names.
+3. Data entry personnel can select taxonomic names from a pick-list rather than typing entire Latin names.
-3. Family names and taxonomic authorships can be auto-populated for occurrences with provided taxonomic names.
+4. Family names and taxonomic authorships can be auto-populated for occurrences with provided taxonomic names.

 ### Curation of Taxonomic Information